-SECTION 7.5 FINAL SITE PLANS
+SECTION 7.6 FINAL SITE PLANS

-- A. No development, including construction, clearing, excavation of soil, or alteration of vegetation, shall be commenced or undertaken prior to approval of a Final Site Plan by the Approval Authority. - B. A Final Site Plan application shall contain a minimum area that is two block faces across a right-of-way or public space, or similar acreage that results in a complete place. - C. The following documents must be submitted by the applicant to the OTA and subsequently to the Approval Authority for review and approval: - 1.
-Illustrative plan that is "to scale" and clearly illustrates a network of streets and blocks, the location of lots, and the reservation of lots for Civic Buildings and Civic Open Space; - 2.
-Regulating Plan showing the transect zones, lot, block and street network; - 3.
-Street types - 4.
+- A. A Final Site Plan application shall contain a minimum area that is two block faces across a right-of-way or public space, or similar acreage that results in a complete place. - B. If the development involves a subdivision, the Final Site Plan must correspond to the preliminary plat and approved phasing plan. - C. The following documents must be submitted by the applicant to the Approval Authority for review and approval: - 1.
+Illustrative plan that is "to scale" and clearly illustrates a network of streets and blocks, the location of lots, and the reservation of lots for Civic buildings and Open Space; - 2.
+Regulating Plan showing the Transect Zones, lot, block and street network; - 3.
+Street types; - 4.
 Detailed stormwater management plan; - 5.
-Development program and percentages of total neighborhood program. - D. Applications for approval of Final Site Plans shall be subject to the following: - 1.
-A letter of approval and all documents and plans reviewed and approved by the OTA shall be submitted along with the development application to the Approval Authority for review. - 2.
-The application shall be filed with the Approval Authority Administrator by the owner or other person having power of attorney to act as agent for the owner. - 3.
-Applications shall be received by the Approval Authority for processing on any working day. - 4.
-Proof of ownership and financial disclosure is required. - 5.
+Development program and percentages of total neighborhood program; and, - 6.
+If a division of land is to occur, the submittal must include an application for final plat for the applicable phase and all supporting materials according to the Approval Authority's subdivision regulations. - D. Applications for approval of Final Site Plans shall be subject to the following: - 1.
+The application shall be filed with the Approval Authority Administrator by the owner or other person having power of attorney to act as agent for the owner. - 2.
+Applications shall be received by the Approval Authority for processing on any working day. - 3.
+Proof of ownership and financial disclosure is required. - 4.
 The application shall be submitted in a form approved by the Approval Authority Administrator and made available to the public.
 At a minimum, it shall include sufficiently detailed and documented information for staff to make the required findings of compliance.
 All applications shall include a checklist specific to Final Site Plan applications, submitted in accordance with this FBC.